supabase/supabase/web/blog/2020-12-01-supabase-alpha-november-2020.md

     - supabase
 ---

-We've been building for 9 months now, are we're getting even closer to Beta.
+We've been building for 9 months now, and we're getting even closer to Beta.

 <!--truncate-->